ebi-uniprot/protvar-fe/public/help.md

 ![ProtVar Results Page](images/results_page.png)

 **A.** Return to [home page](#home-page) where new variants can be submitted.
-**B.** The results page as shown below, showing the results of variant submission.
+**B.** The results page, showing the results of variant submission.
 **C.** [My downloads](#my-downloads) contains all the files you have submitted for download.
 These can be downloaded from here to your local computer.
 **D.** This can be used to [contact](#contact) ProtVar with questions, comments or suggestions
 **E.** Contains useful information to help users understand the ProtVar resource